Ursuline Academy (Cincinnati, Ohio): Modular schedule

 During the 1970s, Ursuline switched to a modular schedule.
 This consists of 6 days (lettered A-F) each with 18 modules.
 Each mod is 20 min, with a 3 min passing time between each one added in 2004.
 Classes range from 2-4 modules long.
 Students say that the schedule works very well in helping them with time management and responsibility.

 Each also has a certain number of free mods each day to eat, study, do homework, work in the library, or socialize.
 As the choice of classes becomes more open to each student, free mods become more abundant.
 A typical student would have between 21 and 40 free mods a cycle, depending on the number of classes taken.

 Different schedule days are set up so that mods can be shortened, (to incorporate time for a pep rally, department meeting, etc.) but are never skipped.

-Clubs and activities

-The Ursuline Writing Center is a service for students seeking dialogue and assistance regarding their writing.
-The Writing Center is staffed by carefully selected and trained upperclasswomen and the English Department faculty.
-Through one-on-one sessions of reading, response, conversation and writing—peer tutors and faculty members assist students to become their own best composers and editors.
-Within this format, the center's core mission is to support writing at all grade levels and in all subjects and offered languages.
-The Writing Center is open every school day.